 PSAT / NMSQT

 Think of the PSAT as the Pre-SAT, but this test can be so much more than just practice for the real SAT.
 That’s where the NMSQT comes in: the National Merit Scholarship Qualification Test.
-Scoring high on the PSAT may make you eligible to enter the National Merit scholarship competition and win scholarships and academic accolades.
+Scoring high on the PSAT may make you eligible to enter the National Merit Scholarship competition and win scholarships and academic accolades.

-What does it test: Reasoning skills, SAT preparedness
+What it tests: Reasoning skills, SAT preparedness